PocsGeza/RoboND-DeepLearning-Project/README.md

 ## Future Enhancements

-The model could be used/trained to indentify any solid object that does not cover too much of input image.
+The model could be used/trained to identify any solid object that does not cover too much of input image.
 The hard part would be to find/generate good learning data.

 To be hones:
 This project was a kind of baptism by fire for me regarding deep learning.
 If it is accepted I will probably not touch it for very long time.
 Deep learning peaked my interest but I really need to learn the math and the background details before I would voluntarily mess with this model again.